OkayHughes/open-lab-notebook/src/posts/math/diff_geo.md

 layout: layouts/post.njk
 ---

-We follow the hyperspeed introduction to differential geometry (not topology!) given in [this monograph](https://bookstore.ams.org/mmono-191)
+We follow the hyperspeed introduction to differential geometry (not topology!) given in [this monograph](https://bookstore.ams.org/mmono-191).
+I've found that it's very helpful to include the first 60 pages of [do carmo](https://medusa.teodesian.net/docs/mathematics/Riemannian%20Geometry%20-%20M.%20doCarmo%20(1993)%20WW.pdf).

 Suppose we have a manifold `$$S$$` (without boundary), and let `$$\phi : S \to \mathbb{R}^n$$` be a coordinate chart `$$ \phi(p) = [\xi^1(p), \ldots, \xi^n(p)]$$`.